plus3network/backbone-mysql/README.md

 # backbone-mysql

-A sync module for Backbone.js and Node.js for use with MySQL
+A sync module for Backbone.js and Node.js for use with MySQL.
+The motivation behind this module is that most of the ORM's for Node.js are kind of crappy.
+They either have bugs which make them unusable or they impliment a promises interace that is not to my liking.
+I was also looking for something that would work mostly the same on the frontend as the backend so that our developers can learn just one framework.

 ## Getting Started
 Install the module with: `npm install backbone-mysql`